-Is compulsory for VAT payers performing intra-Community transactions related to the supply or acquisition of goods.
-Such transactions must be electronically reported to Customs authorities on a special form and the reporting period is a calendar month.
+It is compulsory for VAT payers performing intra-community transactions related to the supply or acquisition of goods.
+Such transactions must be electronically reported to customs authorities on a special form and the reporting period is a calendar month.

-From 1 January 2024

-The reporting thresholds have been increased
+The reporting thresholds are

+CZK 15 million

+exported goods

-from CZK 12 million
+CZK 15 million imported goods

+Tax payers with transactions between

-to CZK 15 million The limit for simplified reporting was also changed from CZK 20 million to CZK 30 million
+CZK 15 million CZK 30 million

+can use simplified reporting if certain conditions are met.

-Simplified reporting allows taxpayers to send one report per year without providing detailed data.
-VAT payers whose intra-Community transactions exceed the CZK 30 million threshold have stricter duties to evidence information about these transactions.
+Simplified reporting allows them to send one report per year without providing detailed data.
+VAT payers whose intra-community transactions exceed the CZK 30 million threshold, have stricter duties to evidence information about these transactions.

 VAT grouping Related parties established in the Czech Republic may form a VAT group.
 Parties are related if one directly or indirectly holds at least 40% of the share capital or voting rights in the other or the same party directly or indirectly holds 40% of the share capital or voting rights in both.
 Parties may also be related if they share the same management.
+This option now also applies to organisational units of the state and state-funded institutions.
 Blacklist of VAT payers The VAT Act contains measures in the fight against tax evasion, including the introduction of an unreliable taxpayers' register.
 If a supplier is identified as an unreliable payer and does not pay tax on its outputs, the tax administrator may enforce a claim for tax on its customers.
 It can be anticipated that customers will endeavour not to deal with VAT payers on the blacklist, which will reduce the risk of tax evasion.
 According to information from the General Financial Directorate, as of December 2017 the following selected situations are considered serious breaches of the VAT obligation, triggering a possible entry in the register: